MenthorTools/menthor-editor/README.md

 ### 5.4 Executable JAR

-If you want to deploy the editor into an executable JAR file, do the following steps:
+If you want to deploy the editor into an executable JAR file, do the following:

 * Open "MenthorEditor.java" -> Change value of "MENTHOR_VERSION" to tell which version you're building.
 * Open "MenthorEditor.java" -> Change value of "USE_LOG_FILE" to tell whether or not you're going to use the log file.